Goal Setting Research

 The relationship between goal difficulty and motivation is complex.
 There are four different theories which attempt to describe that relationship.
 What is problematic is that there is evidence for each of the theories.
 This study provides a brief review of the conflicting literature, as well as providing its own support for one of the theories.

 The positive model is the most widely believed, perhaps in part because it is also the most intuitive.
-The more easy a task, the more likely it can be accomplished.
+The easier a task, the more likely it can be accomplished.
 There is no point in expending energy (motivation) if it will just be wasted.
 Conversely, if the goal is certain to be achieved, it makes sense to expend energy trying to accomplish it – the energy won’t be wasted, as the reward will definitely be acquired.

 The negative model stands in direct contradiction of the positive model.
 The idea is that in order for a more difficult goal to be accomplished, more energy must be expended (e.g. in improving one’s skills).
 On the other hand, if success is all but guaranteed, it would be a waste to allocate more than the minimum (e.g. there’s no point getting excited and motivated about the goal of eating breakfast – that’s a waste of mental energy and glucose; if you want to eat breakfast, it will probably happen, excitement or not).